 Other Types of Monthly Car Payments

-Even the average car lease payment doesn’t give you the full cost of leasing or buying a car.
+The full cost of leasing a car is more than just an average payment.
 There are other payments to average-in to your net cost: Average car insurance payment, average gas payment per month, and average car repair and maintenance bills.
-Of course, as I explained above these things apply to buying new and used cars too.
-If you want to get a fair comparison for leasing cars, all of these factors have to be considered for all scenarios.
+These things apply to buying new and used cars too.
+All factors must be considered whether you are buying or leasing a car.

 Average Car Payment Calculator

-One easy way to get your average monthly car payment is to use the free Car Lease Calculator.
-When you enter your monthly payment, term, and capitalized cost reduction or down payment, the free and convenient auto loan calculator will automatically figure-in your average monthly payment.
+Use the free Car Lease Calculator.
+When you enter your monthly payment term, and capitalized cost reduction or down payment, the free and convenient auto loan calculator will automatically figure-in your average monthly payment.
 There are two types of free car lease evaluators: